ciceronianus/Roam---custom-context-menu-in-BTT-macOS/README.md

-# Roam - custom context menu made in BetterTouchTool for macOS
+# Roam - custom context menu made in BetterTouchTool for macOS (beta)

-Please, consider the support: https://www.paypal.me/catominor3 It would really help. :)
+Please, consider the support: https://www.paypal.me/catominor3.
+It would really help. :)